Long-serving political figure and academic Beyene Petros dies at 75

 Those who knew Beyene were as moved by his warmth, commitment, and dedication to both politics and mentorship, as much as by his scientific contributions.
 “Beyene was passionate about his work, always well-prepared, and well-liked by his students.
 As one of the first Ethiopian members of the Biology Department, he made significant contributions to the development of biology education.
 Even with his political commitments, he effectively balanced his time, continuing to teach and mentor doctoral researchers.
 He was truly a patriot,” said Masresha Fetene, a Professor of Plant Ecophysiology at Addis Ababa University, who was once his student and later worked alongside him in the Biology Department.

 “He has always made me proud.
 My generation, my friend, my brother.
 Impeccable hybrid contributions – science and politics – to impact and empower livelihoods.
-Has left great legacy,” wrote Lemma W. Senbet, the Dean’s Chaired Professor at the University of Maryland, College Park.
+Has left a great legacy,” wrote Lemma W. Senbet, the Dean’s Chaired Professor at the University of Maryland, College Park.

 “Prof. Beyene was an accomplished biology professor and an admirable and tireless politician working for a better Ethiopia.
 Often subverted and blocked by the EPRDF regime,” Jan Abbink, Professor Emeritus of Politics and Governance in Africa at Leiden University wrote on X.